15 Inspiring Places in the U.S. to Learn About Black History

 The legacy of Black Americans is often overlooked by the country at large, and it wasn't until November 2016 that the Smithsonian dedicated a national museum to African-American history and culture.
 But traces from some of the country's most influential musicians, politicians, writers, and Civil Rights leaders can be found in just about every state.

 Travelers may not have noticed some of the historic sites in their own cities and towns, such as the lunch counters where young people fought against segregation laws, or the African Meeting House in Boston, which is the oldest Black church in the country.
-Throughout Black History Month this February, consider making a trip to one of these nine sites — only a small selection of the hundreds of locations where travelers can learn about Black heritage in the U.S.
+Throughout Black History Month and beyond, consider making a trip to one of these sites — only a small selection of the hundreds of locations where travelers can learn about Black heritage in the U.S.

 Civil Rights Trail

-Mississippi Civil Rights Museum and Museum of Mississippi History
+Mississippi Civil Rights Museum and Museum of Mississippi History, Mississippi

 These two museums attempt to take a critical look at the state's controversial history, particularly during the height of Jim Crow segregation laws in the 20th century.